NEW

 TOWARD ANOTHER SHORE

-A novella-in-stories by Alex Turner
+A novel-in-stories by Alex Turner

-Coming of age in the Fraser River Valley
+Coming of age in the Fraser Valley

 In 1956, fifteen-year-old Ted—a lonely boy drawn to the water and woods surrounding his small town of Harrison Hot Spring, BC—is overwhelmed by his feelings when he meets the bad boy Wade.
 Over the next decade, the story tracks Ted’s blossoming into a young man and his unrequited love for his mercurial friend.